Kale: Delicious, Nutritious, and Easy to Grow

 Kales are also handsome additions to the landscape.
 The shorter cultivars can be used as formal edging for flower and vegetable beds.
 Employ the taller forms in your perennial or annual plantings, in formal or informal designs.
 Their bold foliage can fortify your color schemes.
 The taller selections look sensational in containers, too.
 Kale leaves are even effective in flower arrangements, but remember to change the water daily to avoid rotten-cabbagy odors.

 Kale prefers full sun in fertile, well-drained, ideally lime-rich soil (with a pH above 6.0).
-Seed may be sown in the ground in early spring or started indoors.
+It's a cool-season crop, and seed may be sown in the ground in early spring or started indoors.
+It can also be planted in late summer and harvested in the fall.
 Kale seedlings are susceptible to damping-off disease, so don't sow the seeds too thickly, and thin out the seedlings to promote air circulation.
 Rinsed sprouts are delicious in sandwiches and salads.
 When harvesting mature plants, I rarely lop off a terminal cluster of foliage but rather harvest the leaves from the bottom upward.

 Control insect pests such as leaf miners, cabbage butterfly caterpillars, aphids, harlequin bugs, nematodes, and flea beetles with environmentally friendly controls such as Bt (Bacillus thuringiensis) and hot pepper wax.
 Avoid black spot, powdery mildew, club root, and other diseases by practicing regular crop rotation.